dror27/dk-shack/vol1/songs/en/Shortness Of Your Breath.md

 So you close the door, trying to forget\
 \
 All the moments that you had\
-The way he made you laugh When he grabbed your hand\
+The way he made you laugh when he grabbed your hand\
 Threw you face-down on the bed\
 Cutting all the lights\
 To make you just a bit scared\